Ahmdrza/ahmdrza/README.md

 ## Hi there 👋

-I am a Software Engineer with around 3.5 years of experience in developing robust, highly performative, scalable, and secure applications.
+I am a Software Engineer with more than 3.5 years of experience in developing robust, highly performative, scalable, and secure applications.

-I have a quite diverse experience of working on different projects like CRM, real-time bidding application, auction search engine (UI), e-commerce for college courses (UI), and a Travel social network.
+I have quite a diverse experience of working on different projects like CRM, real-time bidding application, auction search engine (UI), e-commerce for college courses (UI), and a Travel social network.

 Recently, I have started learning React Native 📱 and I love it.